Graphic with new hire intent graphics

 Once you’ve seen the result of this manual approach, and you want to do this repeatably, and at scale, UserGems is a great option to treat your buyer job changes as an always-on lead generation campaign, generating qualified pipeline in the process.

 For people wondering what was the “give to get” email, I consider that it is better to provide value by giving, for instance, the "The First 90 Day Checklist For {{your KDM}}" or inviting them to our community before being really in prospecting mode.
-You get what you give 😎
+Leading with value before asking for a meeting typically improves response rates.

 outreach cadence for the new hire sales trigger event